ac-schmitt/pifco.org/README.md

 ### RSS Feed

-I've overriden the theme template for the rss feed in [layouts/posts/rss.xml](layouts/posts/rss.xml) to get a full content feed.
+I've overriden the theme template for the rss feed in [layouts/posts/rss.xml](layouts/posts/rss.xml) to get a full content feed for the [post section](https://pifco.org/posts/index.xml).

 ### Images